-- 1. Place the vehicle on a level surface with the headlight approximately 25' (7.6 m) from a wall. - 2.
-Measure the distance from the floor to the center of the headlight and make a mark on the wall at the same height. - 3.
-Start the engine and turn the headlight switch to high beam. - 4.
-Observe headlight aim.
+- 1.Place the vehicle on a level surface with the headlight approximately 25' (7.6 m) from a wall. - 2.Measure the distance from the floor to the center of the headlight and make a mark on the wall at the same height. - 3.Start the engine and turn the headlight switch to high beam. - 4.Observe headlight aim.
 The most intense part of the headlight beam should be aimed 2" (5.1 cm) below the mark placed on the wall in step 2.
-NOTE: Rider weight must be included on the seat.
-For machines with separate low beam lights, the drop on low beam should be 8" (20.3 cm) in 25'. - 5.
-Adjust beam to desired position by turning screws on the housing.
+NOTE: Rider weight must be included on the seat. - 5.Adjust beam to desired position by turning screws on the housing.

-Headlight Lamp Replacement Xplorer 400, Xplorer 500, Sportsman 500
+Headlight Lamp Replacement Xplorer 400, Sportsman 500, Magnum 500

-- Remove Phillips screws from bottom of headlight pod at each front corner.
+- 1.Remove Phillips screws from bottom of headlight pod at each front corner.
 NOTE: To aid in accessing these screws, it may be helpful to turn handlebars to left or right and use a short, stubby screwdriver.
-Removal of the front rack and cover may also allow easier access. - 2.
-Remove three Phillips screws at back of headlight pod. - 3.
-Lift pod cover up.
-Using a pliers, disconnect speedometer cable.
-Unplug indicator lights from harness and remove pod cover. - 4.
-Unplug headlamp from wiring harness. - 5.
-Remove boot and locking collar from back of lamp housing. - 6.
-Grasp base of lamp and lift it out. - 7.
-Reverse previous steps to replace lamp and reassemble pod.
+Removal of the front rack and cover may also allow easier access. - 2.Remove three Phillips screws at back of headlight pod. - 3.Lift pod cover up.
+Disconnect speedometer harnesses from speedometer.
+Unplug indicator light harness and remove pod cover. - 4.
+Unplug headlamp from wiring harness. - 5.Remove boot and locking collar from back of lamp housing. - 6.Grasp base of lamp and lift it out. - 7.Reverse previous steps to replace lamp and reassemble pod.
 Make sure tab on lamp locks into place in housing.